[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 배편은 시간이 오래 (걸리는 ) 반면에 가격이 싸요.

-Please, read it several times, imagining that you are describing two opposite things in one sentence.
+Please read it several times, imagining you describe two opposite things in one sentence.

 Homework